Yiguan/famDeNovo/README.md

-        --min-dp              The minimum read depth. int [0,Inf); default 10 --max-dp              The maximum read depth. int [0,Inf); default 150 --min-gq              The minimum genotype quality. int [0,Inf); default 70 --allele-balance      The allele balance for a heterozygote allele balance less than this value or larger than 1-this value will be filtered out. double [0,0.5); default 0.15
+        --min-dp              The minimum read depth. int [0,Inf); default 10 --max-dp              The maximum read depth. int [0,Inf); default 150 --min-gq              The minimum genotype quality. int [0,Inf); default 70 --min-alt	      The minimum number of ALT reads to be a denovo; int [0, Inf);default 5 --allele-balance      The allele balance for a heterozygote allele balance less than this value or larger than 1-this value will be filtered out. double [0,0.5); default 0.15